 \section{A Fourier transform view of discrepancy}

 In this section we derive a representation of the discrepancy $D^{L_2}(Z)$ in the transform domain.
-For the sphere $S^d$ and related projective spaces analogous results were earlier derived in \cite{Skriganov2019,Skriganov2020}.
 In view of \eqref{eq:kernel} this amounts to representing the kernel $\lambda(x,y)$ \eqref{eq:lambda} as a linear combination of the Krawtchouk polynomials.
 A direct approach is to compute the inner product of the expression \eqref{eq:lambda} with $K_k^{(n)}$ for all $k,$ but this looks difficult.
 At the same time, from \eqref{eq:cap2} it suffices to find the expansion of $\mu_t(x,y)=|B(x,t)\cap B(y,t)|$ (cf. \eqref{eq:mut}) and then ``integrate'' on $t$.
-Let $\phi_t=\mathbbm{1}_{\{0,1,\dots,t\}}$ be the indicator function of the set $\{0,1,\dots,t\},$ then $\mu_t=\phi_t\ast\phi_t,$ or in more detail
+Let $\phi_t=\mathbbm{1}_{\{0,1,\dots,t\}}$ be the indicator function of the set $\{0,1,\dots,t\},$ then $\mu_t=\phi_t\ast\phi_t$ is a convolution square; in more detail,

-\begin{lemma} Let $x,y\in {\cX}$ be such that $d(x,y)=w.$ The Krawtchouk expansion of the kernel $\mu_t(x,y), t=0,\dots,n$ has the following form:
+\begin{lemma} Let $x,y\in {\cX_n}$ be such that $d(x,y)=w.$ The Krawtchouk expansion of the kernel $\mu_t(x,y), t=0,\dots,n$ has the following form:

 where

 \end{lemma} \begin{proof} Let $\phi_t(l)$ be the function defined before the lemma, and let

 be its Krawtchouk expansion, where $c_k=\langle\phi_t,K_k^{(n)}\rangle/\binom nk.$ Since $K_0^{(n)}\equiv1,$ we obtain